-Key Elements Description Scope of Service The service scope would consist of the Figure 3.1 items: - Council would assign to the Corporation responsibility for leading the development, through an inclusive process, of a new Nanaimo economic development strategy - staff in the Corporation would undertake research and data analysis to produce economic reports - the Corporation would be the primary point of contact for new and prospective businesses on City policies, processes and requirements - staff would liaise with City departments and Council to advocate for the development of policies and programs to promote business and economic development - the Corporation's Board would serve as a forum for collaboration and priority-setting; additional committees and forums would be established by the Board as warranted - the Corporation would undertake targeted marketing and promotion efforts to attract businesses; the Corporation would be the economic development "brand" for Nanaimo - the Corporation would oversee an investment fund established by the City Note that management of contracts between the City and external agencies (e.g., Tourism VI) would remain in-house with the City in the Parks, Recreation and Culture Department.
-Service Funding City Council would guarantee core funding for the Corporation to provide its full scope of services, including starting capital for an investment fund.
-The Corporation would be expected, however, to leverage City funding to raise additional funds from government, foundations, and the private sector.
-Economic development agencies
+Key Elements Description Scope of Service The service scope would consist of the Figure 3.1 items: Council would assign to the Agency responsibility for leading the development, through an inclusive process, of a new Nanaimo Economic Development Strategy, and for implementing and maintaining the Strategy staff in the Agency would undertake research and data analysis to produce economic reports the Agency would be the primary point of contact for new and prospective businesses on City policies, processes and requirements staff would liaise with City departments and Council to advocate for the development of policies and programs to promote business and economic development the Agency's Board would serve as a forum for collaboration and priority-setting; additional committees and forums would be established by the Board as warranted the Agency could oversee an investment fund established by the City, should such a fund be desired Note that management of contracts between the City and external agencies (e.g., Tourism VI) would remain in-house with the City in the Parks, Recreation and Culture Department.
+Service Funding City Council would guarantee core funding for the Agency to provide its full scope of services, including starting capital for an investment fund.

-Key Elements Description and other organizations in the community would be expected to contribute funds in the form of membership payments.
+Key Elements Description The Agency would be expected, however, to leverage City funding to raise additional funds from government, foundations, and the private sector.
+Economic development agencies and other organizations in the community would be expected to contribute funds in the form of share purchases and/or membership payments.
 These payments would be made in accordance with a schedule that differentiated among organizations based on size, ability-to-pay, and other factors.
-Service Governance The Corporation's Board of Directors would be the governing body.
+Service Governance The Agency's Board of Directors would be the governing body.
 City Council would appoint all Directors, and would have the authority to remove Directors.
 The Board, however, would act with considerable autonomy from Council once appointed.
 Quarterly reports to Council would provide for accountability.
 Included on the Board of Directors would be one member of Council (e.g., Mayor) and one senior staff member (e.g., City Manager).
-Success factors in this model would include: - a strong governance structure that clearly set out roles and responsibilities - a skilled Board of Directors that understands its job - a Council and administration that respect the Board's autonomy Staff The Corporation would be headed by a Chief Executive Officer or Executive Director.
+Success factors in this model would include: a strong governance structure that clearly set out roles and responsibilities a skilled Board of Directors that understands its job a Council and administration that respect the Board's autonomy Staff The Agency would be headed by a Chief Executive Officer or Executive Director.
 Initially, four (4) FTEs, including the head, would comprise the full staffing complement (this number would be adjusted based on need).
-All staff would be employees of the Corporation.
-Location The Corporation would be located outside of City Hall.
+All staff would be employees of the Agency.
+Location The Agency would be located outside of City Hall.